Vampire Lovers (band): 1981–1984

-The Vampire Lovers were formed in 1981, after the demise of Brisbane punk rock group, The Flying Squad, (who featured Brendan Kibble and Shane Cooke) Initially with Axle "Axe Babe" Conrad on vocals, Brendan Kibble on vocals and guitar, and Shane Cooke on bass guitar.
-By 1982 they had enlisted other local musicians, Matt "Nasty" Le Noury on guitar and Dave Chamberlain on drums, to complete the original line up, but Kibble quit shortly after and went on to form The Bam Balams.
+The Vampire Lovers, was an Australian punk rock group initially formed in 1981, after the demise of Brisbane punk rock group, The Flying Squad, (who featured Brendan Kibble and Shane Cooke).
+Original members, Axle "Axe Babe" Conrad on vocals, Brendan Kibble on vocals and guitar, and Shane Cooke on bass guitar had enlisted other local musicians, Matt "Nasty" Le Noury on guitar and Dave Chamberlain on drums, to complete the original line up in 1982, but Kibble quit shortly after and went on to form The Bam Balams.
 The Vampire Lovers named themselves after the 1970 Hammer Horror movie, of the same name.
 According to music historian, Ian McFarlane, Brisbane produced "some of the most anarchistic bands of the Australian punk rock era" and that it was a city nationally renowned for its ultra conservatism.
 Vocalist Axle Conrad suggested to Steve Bell from Time Off magazine that "You were certainly targeted if you looked different in any way.
 Wearing those clothes was like a badge of honour - the more you looked out there, the more gang you were, the more you perpetuated the 'us versus them' vibe."

 Ian Mc.Farlane regarded the Vampire Lovers as "a third-generation garage punk outfit".
 British fanzine, Bucketfull of Brainss journalist, Hugh Gulland, felt they were "[f]irmly rooted in The Damned / Misfits – horror punk axis" and suggested that their appeal extended to fans of garish apparel exemplified by "pink leopardskin".
-The Vampire Lovers' admiration for unusual or camp horror movies were expressed in some of their lyrical themes for songs.
+The Vampire Lovers' admiration for unusual or camp horror movies were expressed in many of their lyrical themes for songs.
+Their song,"2nd.
+Generation Psychopath" was a horror punk tune, originally written in 1982, that attributed homage both to the movie, "Psycho" and the song "3rd.
+Generation Nation" by the Dead Boys.
 A review by The Barman of the website I-94 Bar, described them as "[f]our young, trash movie-obsessed reprobates".
 Apart from the band’s obsession, the band was influenced by 1970's early punk and proto punk bands.